 The Ethics of Ambiguity, by Simone de Beauvoir.
 It's about the value of freedom.
 From the conclusion: The individual "exists only by transcending himself, and his freedom can be achieved only through the freedom of others."
 I should start back at the beginning and reread it, to better understand.

 On Truth, by Harry Frankfurt.
 I went to the Wyoming, MI, library and asked about a philosophy book.
 Their philosophy section consisted of about a dozen books, this one among them.
-Very short follow-up to a previous essay, On Bullshit.
+It's a very short follow-up to a previous essay, On Bullshit.
 Some people may say we are post-truth, but they, like all of us, depend on facts every day.

 This is Water, by David Foster Wallace.
 Another tiny book that, with the one above, I could read in an afternoon at the library.
 This one was the transcript of a commencement address.
 I noticed that Wallace mentioned how being aware can prevent us from committing suicide.
 Later I found out he suffered from depression and committed suicide a few years later.